fioprotocol/fio-devhub/_docs/integration-guide/wallet-benefits.md

 ---
 ### Driving Additional Users for Wallets

-#### FIO Address Giveaways
+#### FIO Crypto Handle Giveaways

-Wallets that have integrated FIO Address registration and the ability to send and receive with FIO Addresses can participate in FIO Address Giveaway campaigns.
-In these campaigns the Foundation for Interwallet operability pays the ~$2 per FIO Address FIO Token fee on behalf of the wallet’s users for registering a FIO Address.
-The wallet still receives a FIO roughly $1 TPID fee for these free FIO Addresses.
+Wallets that have integrated FIO Crypto Handle registration and the ability to send and receive with FIO Crypto Handles can participate in FIO Crypto Handle Giveaway campaigns.
+In these campaigns the Foundation for Interwallet operability pays the ~$2 per FIO Crypto Handle FIO Token fee on behalf of the wallet’s users for registering a FIO Crypto Handle.
+The wallet still receives a FIO roughly $1 TPID fee for these free FIO Crypto Handles.

 #### Participation in Exchange Listing Marketing